kno10/WikipediaEntities/README.md

 product, but if you need we can talk about this.
 Note that GNU Trove is LGPL licensed.

-Copyleft is a viable way.
+Copyleft is a viable way for collaborative software development.
 The best proof is called Linux.
 Companies trying to persuade you to choose Apache and BSD licenses often just want to be able to incorporate all your work and not give back ever; this defeats the purpose for anything but low-level libraries.

+This is "tit for that"-ware.
+Because I make my code available, you should also make your improvements available.